jacojoubert/cadre-presentation/OUTLINE.md

 ### Defining the problem
 - Components are more complex than you would first expect
-  - Theming is the most obvious requirement.
-Components needs to fit into their environment.
+  - Theming and customization is the most difficult requirement.
+Components needs to fit into their environment and be flexible enough to adapt to different use cases.
   - Many different states (active, hover, focus, disabled, loading)
-  - Aria compliance
-  - i18n support.
+  - Aria compliance and i18n support.
+Serious apps need both.
 Customization of any value gets displayed must be possible (ie. date formatting)
   - Component interactions can be complex (forms and errors)
   - [ui-button example]
     - Different sizes